 A thermistor probe is otherwise identified as a bead thermistor manufactured as a bare bead encapsulated with epoxy or glass that is usually potted in a metal or plastic housing with two high temperature insulated wires.

-These devices can be found in all the places that we live and work, from the moment we wake up and make coffee until the end of the day when we arrive home and relax in front of the television.
+These NTC thermistors can be found in all the places that we live and work, from the moment we wake up and make coffee until the end of the day when we arrive home and relax in front of the television.
 They are indispensable to the cars we drive to work, the computers necessary to do our jobs, and the appliances we use to prepare food at the end of the day.

-Understanding the impact of NTC thermistor probes
+Understanding the impact of temperature sensing probes

 Because of their prevalence, it is important to understand how NTC thermistor probes operate, in what capacity, and what their potential is.
 Part of this understanding includes taking into account the electrical properties of probes that abide by certain operating principles, including electrical resistance, capacitance, ultrasonics, radioactivity, and pressure and thermal conductance.

-NTC thermistor probes in automotive innovation
+Thermistor probes in automotive innovation

-Green energy is an area where the use of thermistors is making great strides.
-Wind turbines are a great example where the use of NTC thermistor probes is essential.
+Green energy is an area where the use of temperature sensing probes is making great strides.
+Wind turbines are a great example where the use of NTC probes is essential.
 Wind turbines in colder countries or environments are prone to freezing.
 A thermistor probe used on the fan blade with two very long leads regulates and senses the air temperature to control the on/off actions of the wind turbine’s heater so that the blades won’t freeze.
 If the blades freeze, this creates inefficiencies and makes the entire unit inoperable.

 In the chart below, we illustrate different thermistors and the housing with which they are compatible.